-We are located in Building A in The Learning Center.
-While we strive to always have someone available to assist you, it is recommended that you call and schedule an appointment with a Peer Writing Tutor.
-To make an appointment, call 318-678-6059.
+We are located in Building A in the Tutoring Center.
+While we strive to always have someone available to assist you, we recommend that you call to check the availability of a Peer Writing Tutor.
+Our number is 318-678-6059.

 Writing Support Service Online

 There are two ways to submit your paper for review online and both are FREE!
-First, visit BPCC Online Writing Services, where your papers will be reviewed by the Lead and Peer Writing Tutors right here at The Learning Center.
+First, visit BPCC Online Writing Services, where your papers will be reviewed by the Lead and Peer Writing Tutors right here at the Tutoring Center.

-Also, you can visit us at The Learning Center or click the "submit an assignment" link on the menu to submit a paper online.
+Also, you can visit us at the Tutoring Center or click the "submit an assignment" link on the menu to submit a paper online.
 Expect a maximum turnaround time of 48 hours for online submissions (Monday through Friday).

 Availability of tutors may be limited at times so it important to plan ahead.
 Tutors will be unable to comment on drafts if they are due four hours or less from the time of a session.
 This ensures that students have the time needed to make revisions before turning their draft in to an instructor.

 *Please review the mission and policies section for additional information

 Our peer writing assistants are eager to help you with the following:

 Research Papers and lab or technical information